hallzy/tetris/README.md

 - Better Mobile swipe/touch support
   - Maybe use the touchmove event to have the piece track the users finger instead of having swipes
-- Add a losing condition
+- Ability to restart after losing
 - Save highscores and show the high scores for a particular game sequence and start level